 Overcoming the Obstacles

 Many challenges remain, however.
 As with everything else, proper management starts with proper measurement.
-Measuring human capital performance seems to be shifting toward regular, near-continuous monitoring of employee sentiment, such as with pulse surveys, as well as other leading indicators like near-miss incidents that may help organizations implement preventive measures.
+Measuring human capital performance seems to be shifting toward regular, near-continuous monitoring of employee sentiment, such as with pulse surveys, as well as other leading indicators like near-miss incidents that may help organisations implement preventive measures.
 It also increasingly involves setting clear objectives in order to “move the needle,” such as requiring that 50 percent of recruitment candidates be female.

 So, the first challenge involves collecting the data—especially information from individual employees, which must be done voluntarily and therefore requires education and training on why the data is needed, what it measures, and how it is used to inform better management decisions.
 And while some information like employee demographics can be more easily quantified, others— like how employees feel, for instance—are much harder to quantify.
 A second challenge is choosing the appropriate metrics to measure human capital challenges.
 To be most useful, these metrics must not only be reliable, stable, and benchmarkable, but ultimately comparable as well.
 And a third challenge we see on the horizon of human capital management is in measuring its effects on the people involved.
 This refers to the shifting focus from “if” and “how” these issues are being managed to whether they are having the intended impacts.